 What does love sound like?
 Bari Finkel hit the streets of Tel Aviv to see what people think.
 Also, we check-in on the state of Valentine’s Day in Israel.

 Ghazi Albuliwi’s father was lying in the hospital close to death when he made a request of his Palestinian-Brooklynite son: find a wife.
-So, Ghazi wet to the West Bank with hopes of finding a bride as pretty as Jordan’s Queen Rania.
+So, Ghazi went to the West Bank with hopes of finding a bride as pretty as Jordan’s Queen Rania.

-TLV1’s Shoshi Shmuluvitz brings us the wild saga of Ghazi’s search for a love in the Tulkarem Refugee Camp.
+TLV1’s Shoshi Shmuluvitz brings us the wild saga of Ghazi’s search for love in the Tulkarem Refugee Camp.

 Michael and Leah have been together for 37 years, living in a counter-cultural religious community that follows the teachings of “The Singing Rabbi,” Shlomo Carlebach.
 The couple reflect back on their time together, and take a look forward at the future’s uncertainties.